 What's so bad about FaceTiming in landscape mode?

 While landscape mode can be great for shooting video, selfies, photos, and so, so much more, FaceTime falls a bit flat when it comes to shooting landscape.

 Why?
-Well when you're FaceTiming with someone and switch into landscape mode, they don't actually see that switch: you still appear to them on their screen in a portrait-style vertical box in the corner of their screen.
+When you're FaceTiming with someone and switch to landscape mode, they don't actually see that switch: you still appear to them on their screen in a portrait-style vertical box in the corner of their screen.

-When you tilt your iPhone, the box doesn't tilt with you, it just stays in portrait mode.
-Meanwhile suddenly your image is closer to the camera, it's a bit more awkward to FaceTime with someone, and getting the perfect angle becomes a bit of a chore.
+When you tilt your iPhone, the box doesn't tilt with you; it stays in portrait mode.
+Meanwhile, suddenly, your image is closer to the camera; it's a bit more awkward to FaceTime with someone, and getting the perfect angle becomes a bit of a chore.

 How do you FaceTime?

 Are you a big fan of having your FaceTime conversations in portrait mode?
 Or are you a true-to-heart landscape mode FaceTime-ilist?

 Let us know how you've mastered FaceTime in the comments below!